gameranonymous/frontend/source/index.md

 ## Contributing

 - Join us on IRC.
 We are in #gameranonymous on Freenode.
-- ['Fork' this website](https://github.com/gameranonymous/frontend).
-Submit 'pull-requests' to this website, this is a work in progress.
+- ['Fork' this website](https://github.com/gameranonymous/frontend) then submit a 'pull-request', gamer anonymous is a work in progress.
+If you don't know how to use github ask on IRC.
 - Help is needed, [we have a number of open issues on github](https://github.com/gameranonymous/frontend/issues) of things that we need.